zopefoundation/ZODB/doc/guide/transactions-and-threading.rst

 ZODB connections have transaction managers associated with them when they're opened.
 When we call the database :meth:`~ZODB.DB.open` method without an argument, a thread-local transaction manager is used.
-Each thread has it's own transaction manager.
+Each thread has its own transaction manager.
 When we called ``transaction.commit()`` above we were calling commit on the thread-local transaction manager.